MichaelDemidov/Firebird-Useful-SQLs/RecursivePrivileges/README.md

 ### Furthermore

-:idea: I had an idea to write a helper program that displays access privileges in a tree form and shows missing privileges (for example when a stored procedure needs to modify a table but doesn't have a permission for it).
+:bulb: I had an idea to write a helper program that displays access privileges in a tree form and shows missing privileges (for example when a stored procedure needs to modify a table but doesn't have a permission for it).
 Maybe someday I'll make it.